gregtatum/inspector/articles/01-css-object-model.md

 }
 ```

-Even though the CSS Object Model and the DOM have been updated, the original source has not been.
-In addition the comment `/* margin: 2em !important" */` was completely ignored, which it would be nice to be able to toggle that commented code on and off.
+Even though the CSS Object Model and the DOM have been updated, the original source has not.
+In addition the comment `/* margin: 2em !important" */` was completely ignored.
+It would be nice to be able to toggle that commented code on and off.
+If there are multiple declarations of the same name, there is no way to extract the multiple values using the CSS Object Model.

-A quick hack reveals the start of the solution I will start in on in the next part of this article.
+The browser doesn't provide the exact information needed to build an inspector, however a quick hack can reveal the start of the solution I will detail in the next part of this article.

 ```js
 // Get the style element.